|Referee who likes to look good looks bad|

 Blown calls, of course, aren't anything new in the NFL, even when the latest sophisticated technology to limit them is working.
 On any given Sunday in any given game there's a call or two that will have players and coaches at least muttering under their breath.

-ack for post-game remarks, while Pittsburgh owner Dan Rooney had to pay $25,000 after voicing his complaints publicly after a loss to Atlanta.
+Some complain a little louder, which does little except make their wallets lighter.
+Tennessee coach Jeff Fisher was hit up for $12,500 a few years back for post-game remarks, while Pittsburgh owner Dan Rooney had to pay $25,000 after voicing his complaints publicly after a loss to Atlanta.

-Turner may have to pay, too, though he might get away without a fine because truth in this instance is a good defense.
+instance is a good defense.
 And it's certainly true that a referee standing about 10 feet away should be able to distinguish between a ball that comes out when a quarterback is reaching back to pass and one that comes out when his arm is moving forward.

 If not, here's a tip: When the ball goes backward it's a pretty good sign the arm was going that way, too.